Academy of Medical Educators, United Kingdom

 The Academy of Medical Educators (AoME) is a multi-professional body which is the standard setting body for clinical teachers in the United Kingdom.
 It was formed in 2006 and has developed recognised frameworks for educators.

 Activities

 The academy has stated aims which relate to the advancement of medical education for the public benefit.
 This includes developing a transparent career structure for specialist medical educators.
 The academy funds some research, including gathering evidence in support of their policies.

 History

 The academy was established in October 2006.
 It became the first professional organisation for medical educators which was designed to offer career support to members through a registerable qualification and professional accreditation.
 By January 2008, the academy had internal governance structures in place.
+The academy's stated mission is "Improving patient care through teaching excellence."

 The academy published the first professional standards for medical educators in 2009.
 The standards were revised in 2012 and then again in 2015.

 The General Medical Council (GMC) have adopted the AoME's "Framework for Supervisors" (2010), as the framework for the criteria which all trainers in recognised roles will be expected to provide evidence of their ongoing professional development against.